mccurdyc/www/content/post/2019-11-27-vault-getting-started-locally.md

 secrets=#
 ```

-To read more about the PostgreSQL Docker image, refer to the official [documentation](https://hub.docker.com/_/postgres).

 3. Create a database `SUPERUSER` role for Vault to use

 ```sql
 CREATE ROLE vault WITH SUPERUSER LOGIN CREATEROLE;
 ```

-_Note:_ Confirm that it was created by running the psql command `\du`

 4. Create a table for storing the encrypted secrets since this step is not done automatically by Vault